 In March of 2005, while working for one of my clients, I needed to have a second person review my CSS markup before finalizing the files, and I turned to the WSG Email List for help.
 There I found the brilliant Parker Torrence, and immediately added him to my team to assist me in providing my growing client base with XHTML/CSS designed websites that are always current with standards.

-I joined the iKarma team as Creative Director in late spring of 2005 which furthered my interests WOM marketing, something I had been relying on in business, but never clearly realizing it until this time.
-I joined the Coral Springs chapter of Business Network International in August as the seat holder in the Web Specialist position, and began attending local networking functions as often as possible.
-My tight grasp on buzz-marketing was futher enhanced in New York City in the fall as the spokesperson for iKarma who sponsored the event.
-I came away from that conference even further enlightened, and ready to "put the web to work."
+In late spring of 2005, I joined the iKarma team as Creative Director. iKarma was a new Reputation Management entity which furthered my interests WOM marketing, something I had been relying on in business, but never clearly realizing it until this time.
+I joined the Coral Springs chapter of Business Networking International – Success Express – in August as the seat holder in the Web Specialist position, and began attending local networking functions as often as possible.

-I do markup in PSPad and use TopStyle for CSS.
-I choose Wordpress for my blog, and love it.
-I use XMB Forum for the Workroom of archived projects.
+I still do markup in PSPad and use TopStyle for CSS, and love it.
+I use BBPress for the Workroom of archived projects.

 Web hosting is by Webquarry.